department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/title-38-USC-1151.md

   - A VA health exam, **or**
   - A VA vocational rehabilitation course (under 38 U.S.C.
 Chapter 31), **or**
   - VA compensated work therapy (CWT)(under 38 U.S.C.
 1718)

-And the added disability wasn’t a reasonably expected result or complication of treatment.

 ### Who’s covered?
 Veterans